 Publications

-As part of my work during my time as a practicing clinician, I sought to re-structure and improve the delivery of patient care.
+As a practicing clinician, I sought to re-structure and improve the delivery of patient care.
 This led me to publish several times on improving various clinical processes such as admission, consenting and timing of surgeries.
 For this work I received an award for best oral poster presentation (for work on time of surgery as it relates to clinical outcomes).
-These are:
+In addition, I performed additional retrospective quality reviews, focusing on surgical techniques for the management of complex neurosurgical conditions.
+These quality-oriented analyses include: